kapteyn-astro/kapteyn/SPHINX/maputilstutorial.rst

 In the next example we added two rulers to prove that the sizes of plotted ellipse are indeed the correct values on a sphere.
+Note also the use of parameter *units* to set the FWHM's to minutes of arc.

 **Example: mu_beam.py - Plot an ellipse representing a beam**